nhm38/ECE4960/lab3-page.md

 - As I take measurements as different distances, the calculated time and period are constant
 - Increasing the timing budget increases the maximum distance the device can range and improves the repeatability error.
 However, average power consumption augments accordingly.
-- Using my hand and notebook didn’t change the results significantly.
+- I used my hand which has an irregular shape and a notebook which has a different surface to test the TOF sensor, and I didn’t see any significant changes to the results.

-Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both works.
-HAVEN’T GOTTEN THIS TO WORK YET

 8. Uploaded File -> Examples -> SparkFun 9DoF IMU Breakout – ICM 20948 – Arduino Library -> Arduino -> Example1_Basics
 ![IMU works img](img/lab3/Lab3-imu-functioning.png)